 It requires that:

-- continued involvement be consciously re-engaged
+- Continued involvement be consciously re-engaged

-- scope be re-defined
+- Scope be redefined

-- compensation remain structurally independent
+- Incentives remain structurally independent

 This preserves professionalism by preventing advice from silently converting into sales, asset management, or dependency.